What is it?

 - Helicobacter pylori (H pylori).
 Early research shows that taking 30 grams of olive oil before breakfast for 2-4 weeks helps get rid of Helicobacter pylori infections in some people.

 - Metabolic syndrome.
 Metabolic syndrome is a group of conditions such as high blood pressure, excess body fat around the waist, or high blood sugar that can increase the risk of heart attack, stroke, or diabetes.
 Taking olive leaf extract seems to help control of blood sugar in men with this condition.
 But it does not seem to reduce body weight, cholesterol levels, or blood pressure.

 - Migraine headache.
 Taking olive oil daily for 2 months seems to reduce the frequency and severity of migraine headaches.
 However, more research is needed.

 - Osteoarthritis.
-Developing research shows that taking a freeze-dried water extract of olive fruit decreases pain and increases mobility in people with osteoarthritis.
+Developing research shows that taking a freeze-dried water extract of olive fruit or an extract of olive leaf decreases pain and increases mobility in people with osteoarthritis.